mcastling/mcastling.github.io/NUItutorials/text-label.md

 #### Auto scroll gap

 This specifies the amount of whitespace to display before the scrolling text is shown again.

-This will be increased if the given value is not large enough to prevent the same bit of text being visible at two locations in the control.
+This gap will be increased if the given value is not large enough to prevent the same bit of text being visible at two locations in the control.

 Provide the distance in pixels.